beginner117/sim-lvdt/Kumar/modules/femm_sim/README.md

 Below, you will find some short instructions on how to install the software.

     Install the FEMM software on your Windows machine: https://www.femm.info/wiki/HomePage Go to download page and follow instructions.
-    Assuming you have a working python 3 environment, install pyFEMM: https://www.femm.info/wiki/pyFEMM.
+    Assuming you have a working python 3.10.1 version, install pyFEMM: https://www.femm.info/wiki/pyFEMM.
 You can do this with pip via: pip install pyfemm.
 On the linked page you can also find the pyFEMM manual.

+    For Mac users, install Whisky or Wine (Whisky for new ARM mac) followed by installing femm 42.
+Find the path of femm.exe and update the text file named 'femmpath.txt' with the path.
+The default text file contains an example path.
+    (put it in git ignore after modification).

 Installing dependencies: